cake-build/website/input/docs/writing-builds/preprocessor-directives/define.md

 Order: 80
 Title: Define directive
-Description: Directive for conditional code execution
+Excerpt: Directive for conditional code execution
 ---

 The define directive - `#define` creates a symbol, it can be later use to decide, what Cake will execute.
 You use it like `#define` in C#.